-In the early 2000s, Stockholm County Council conducted several major investigations to map and analyze how the county council can meet the demands of tomorrow’s healthcare
+In the early 2000s, Region Stockholm, former Stockholm County Council, conducted several major investigations to map and analyze how the county council can meet the demands of tomorrow’s healthcare

 At the end of 2001, the SNUS investigation (Stockholm’s New University Hospital) was commissioned to investigate the need and opportunities for creating a new university hospital.
 The report, published in November 2002, stated that a university hospital should conduct specialist care and extensive research and education of the highest quality.
 Within the framework of the 3S (Stockholm Health Care Structure) investigation, Locum AB (county estate agency) was commissioned to carry out a number of preliminary studies aimed to build the new hospital.